We hear about the core and the importance of strengthening the core all the time.

 1 sit-up compresses 786 pounds on the low back.
 Repeat that movement over and over, and you have yourself a recipe for disaster (long-term chronic pain).

-Protect Your Spine!
-There are safer and more-effective ways to strengthen the core muscles!
+There are safe and effective ways to strengthen the core muscles without straining your back.

 Exercises that maintain a neutral spinal position, as opposed to bending, are the best way to improve core strength while protecting and preventing back pain.